kigawas/blog/content/posts/rustacean-clean-architecture-approach.md

 ### Separation of API and DB Logic

-The project maintains a clear distinction between API handlers and Application services:
+The project maintains a clear distinction between API handlers and persistence layer:

 - API handlers (`api::routers`) handle HTTP-related logic and input/output transformations.
-- Application services (`app::services`) encapsulate all database operations.
+- Persistence layer (`app::persistence`) encapsulates all database operations.

 This separation ensures that changes to the API layer don't directly impact the database layer and vice versa.